ckan/ckanext-harvest/README.rst

           It will only affect the last fetched objects already present in the database.

+      harvester job-all
+        - create new harvest jobs for all active sources.

 The commands should be run from the ckanext-harvest directory and expect a development.ini file to be present.
 Most of the time you will specify the config explicitly though::